 You need to take into consideration one important thing.
 It is the gap between early adopters and the mainstream market.
 Geoffrey Moore, in his book when talks about this gap, illustrates why so many companies fail.
 The answer is that they fall into the large gap between the tech-savvy early adopters and more unadventurous, mainstream customers.
 Many startup companies are simply unable to cross this gap.

-In the past two decades, we have seen many startups grow quickly, becoming market leaders in industries that have not even existed before.
-The timeframe for new product development because of shortened product life cycle becomes shorter and shorter.
+In the past two decades, we have seen many startups grow quickly, becoming market leaders in industries that have never existed.
+The timeframe for new product development is shorter because of the shortened product life cycle.
 Many promising high-tech products and services, even the whole market, can disappear overnight.
-That means that customer acquisition strategies for the early market will need to be adopted to industry-specific approaches.
+That means customer acquisition strategies for the early market must be adopted based on industry-specific approaches.

-Clayton Christensen, the author of many books related to disrupting innovations, recognizes sustaining and disruptive technologies.
-The first type of technology improves the performance of established products along the dimensions of performance that mainstream customers in the market have valued before.
-On the other side, disrupting innovation underperform established products in the mainstream market but has some features for new customers from other markets.
+Clayton Christensen, the author of many books on disrupting innovations, recognizes sustaining and disruptive technologies.
+The first type of technology improves the performance of established products along the performance dimensions that mainstream customers in the market have valued before.
+On the other hand, disruptive innovation underperforms established products in the mainstream market but has some features for new customers from other markets.

 Big-Bang Disrupters

-The availability of many different disruptive technologies that are cheaper to manufacture and install gives innovators and startup entrepreneurs opportunities to explore new applications at small risk to investors, abandoning prototypes that do not quickly demonstrate success.
-For example, today, developing and publishing an application for cell phones can quickly succeed through application markets like the Android Play Store and Apple’s app store.
+The availability of many disruptive technologies that are cheaper to manufacture and install gives innovators and startup entrepreneurs opportunities to explore new applications at small risk to investors, abandoning prototypes that do not quickly demonstrate success.
+For example, today, developing and publishing applications for cell phones can quickly succeed in application markets like the Android Play Store and Apple’s app store.

-These disrupters are called “big-bang disrupters” that change the product life cycle and technology adoption cycle we know.
+These disrupters are called “big-bang disrupters” that change the product life cycle and technology adoption cycle we know by proving the actual system under mission conditions, leading to successful mission operations.

-So, these five segments we talk about will become two segments in “big-bang disruption,” – trial users, who participate in product development, and everyone else.
-In such a situation, the adoption curve has become closer to a straight line that heads up and then falls rapidly when saturation is reached, or a new disruption appears.
+So, these five segments we discuss will become two segments in “big-bang disruption” – trial users, who participate in product development, and everyone else.
+In such a situation, the adoption curve has become closer to a straight line that heads up and falls rapidly when saturation is reached, or a new disruption appears.

-We cannot use Moore’s approach to make the giant leap from targeting early adopters to marketing to the early majority with this change.
+With this change, we cannot use Moore’s approach to make the giant leap from targeting early adopters to marketing to the early majority.
 However, big-bang disruptions can be marketed to every segment concurrently, directly from the beginning of the product life cycle.

 4 Stages of Technology

-We are witnesses to so many technological innovations in the past.
+We have witnessed so many technological innovations in the past.
 More and more new technologies become available to all of us.
 But, what is important to you is what you need to think about technology and how to time an innovation in your business.
-This is a perfect TED talk in which Chris Anderson talks about the four stages that technology needs to go through to become viable.
-It’s worth your time.
+This is a perfect TED talk in which Chris Anderson talks about the four stages technology needs to go through to become viable, starting with scientific research that translates basic principles into applied R&D. It’s worth your time.
 You will learn many useful tips.